 3. Lisa Feldman Barrett's Concept of Constructed Emotions

-4. Comparing the conclusion and what it means in practice
+4. Concepts Comparison and what it means in practice

 5. Maslow's pyramid of needs